Compression-aware Training of Neural Networks using Frank-Wolfe: Preliminaries

 which is then used as the direction to update the parameters using the convex combination

 where $\eta_t \in [0,1]$ is a suitable learning rate.
-If the initial parameters $\theta_0$ are ensured to lie in the convex set $\C$, then the update rule ensures feasibility of the parameters in each iteration.
+If the initial parameters $\theta_0$ are ensured to lie in the convex set $\C$, then the convex update rule ensures feasibility of the parameters in each iteration.
 Solving \cref{eq:LMO} is often much cheaper than performing a projection step \citep{Jaggi2013, Combettes2021}, in many cases even admitting a closed-form solution.
-Choosing a feasible region where the $v_t$ are highly structured can be beneficial to generalization \citep{Ravi2018, Pokutta2020} and is very relevant in the context of sparsity, an example being the cross-polytope $\C = B_1(\tau)$ which results in update vectors having only a single non-zero entry \citep{Pokutta2020}.
-If $v_t$ is sparse, then by \cref{eq:FWUpdate} all remaining parameters are discounted strongly, encouraging convergence towards sparse solutions \citep{Pokutta2020, Miao2022}.

 If $\C$ is given by the convex hull of (possibly infinitely many) vertices, a so-called \emph{atomic domain}, then the solution to \cref{eq:LMO} is attained at one of these vertices \citep{Jaggi2013}.
-If $\C$ is full-dimensional and symmetric around the origin, then the corresponding \emph{gauge function} defines a proper norm \citep{Gruber1993}, i.e., $\C$ is a ball with respect to some \emph{atomic norm}, which might be non-trivial to compute.
-Throughout the following sections, we will often omit the actual norm at hand but rather rely on the specification of $\C$ as an atomic domain.
-Note however that the norm is essential in ensuring the feasibility of $\theta_0$, since the typical initializations \citep[e.g.][]{Glorot2010, He2015} are not guaranteed to lie in $\C$.